Daily Motivation for Retirees Who Want To Live Their Best Life!

 7. Keep a “Curiosity List” to Stay Engaged With Life

-Instead of a to-do list, create a Curiosity List — a list of topics, hobbies, places, and questions that spark interest.
+Instead of a to-do list, create a list of things you want to explore.

 Examples: